What Are The Best Natural Treatments For Eczema?

 Stress a common trigger for eczema breakouts.
 It worsens inflammation and can be a determining factor in what causes eczema symptoms to flare up.

-In addition to prescribing medications or other treatments, your Bold City dermatologist may advise you to try some relaxation techniques to ease that tension in your body that could potentially reduce the effects of eczema.
+In addition to prescribing medications or other treatments, you may try some relaxation techniques to ease that tension in your body that could potentially reduce the effects of eczema.
 Those relaxation techniques include, but are not limited to:

 Paying attention to your body in detail and how it responds to these techniques can work in conjunction with the remedies that you are taking to help ease medication and improve skincare.